omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Working with drafts
 ====================================

-"Drafts" is used when creating and editing drafts for new controlled documents or when updating an existing document for a new edition.
+DRAFTS is used when creating and editing drafts for new controlled documents or when updating an existing document for a new edition.
 Note that there are several options available for creating a new draft document, see below.

-When a document is published (approved for publication if that is needed) it is removed from Drafts and is available on the "Published" tab.
+When a document is published (approved for publication if that is needed) it is removed from Drafts and is available on the PUBLISHED tab.

 Most headings in the Drafts list can be used to sort the list.